datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 (that has a remote data annex), so that annexed contents are published there first.

 With this setup, we can publish the dataset to GitHub.
+Note how the publication dependency is served first:

 .. code-block:: bash
+   :emphasize-lines: 2

    $ datalad publish --to github --transfer-data all [INFO   ] Transferring data to configured publication dependency: 'dropbox-remote'